aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ## Working with Data

 The deep learning desktop instance has access to the S3 bucket you specified when you create the CloudFormation stack.
-You can verify the access by running the command ```aws s3 ls your-bucket-name```.
+You can verify the access to your S3 bucket by running the command ```aws s3 ls your-bucket-name```.
+If you do not have access to the S3 bucket, you will see an error message.
+If your S3 bucket is empty, the previous command will produce no output, which is normal.

 There is an [Amazon EBS](https://aws.amazon.com/ebs/) root volume attached to the instance.
 In addition, an [Amazon EFS](https://aws.amazon.com/efs/) file-system is mounted at ```/efs```.